 Start Your Texas Business!GET STARTED

 If you want a LLC, you file Texas Certificate of Formation:

-To form a Texas LLC, you file Texas certificate of formation.
+To form a Texas LLC, you file a Texas Certificate of Formation for a limited liability company and pay the $300 fee.
 The basic requirements of Texas LLC filings are:

 - The business name must have a limited liability company ending or variation of it.

 - New Texas LLC’s name must be different than already registered Texas companies.

 - The duration of the Texas LLC is perpetual unless you state otherwise.

 - The purpose of the Texas limited liability company is general unless you state otherwise.

 - The Texas registered agent and the physical address.

 - If the limited liability company will have managers, list their names and addresses.
 If the LLC will not have managers, list the names and addresses of the initial members.